 2. hreflang HTTP headers

 The second method of implementing hreflang is through HTTP headers.
-HTTP headers are the solution for all your PDFs and other non-HTML content you might want to optimize.
+HTTP headers are for all your PDFs and other non-HTML content you might want to optimize.
 Link elements work nicely for HTML documents, but not for other types of content as you can’t include them.
 That’s where HTTP headers come in.
 They should look like this:

 Link: <http://es.example.com/document.pdf>; rel="alternate"; hreflang="es", <http://en.example.com/document.pdf>; rel="alternate"; hreflang="en", <http://de.example.com/document.pdf>; rel="alternate"; hreflang="de"